bubbletroubles/PowerStig/Document.md

 New-StigCheckList -ReferenceConfiguration $ReferenceConfiguration -XccdfPath $XccdfPath -OutputPath $outputPath
 ```

-## Generate a checklist from the DSC results
+## Generate a checklist from DSC results

 Once a configuration is deployed to a server, you can generate checklists directly from the Test-DscConfiguration results.
+This will show what resources have been employed to apply STIG vulnerability rules.

 ```powershell
 $DscResults = Test-DsCconfiguration -ComputerName localhost -Detailed